HenrikBengtsson/x86-64-level/README.md

 This will output that error message (to the standard error) and exit the script with exit code 1, if, and only if, the current machine does not support x86-64-v4.
-In all other cases, it continue silently.
+In all other cases, it continues silently.